smoh/adsabs.alfredworkflow/README.md

+Notes on smoh branch

+- adds C-Enter alternative action to copy and autopaste bibtex entry.

 # An Alfred Workflow to search SAO/NASA ADS

 With the deprecation of the classic SAO/NASA Astrophysics Data System (ADS) search interface,